hychn/hychn.github.io/md/gradschool/statement_of_purpose.md

 * I am eager, hungry and ready.
 Quick on my feet, on solid ground, persistant.
 * What are the KEY QUESTION you want to answer
   * The loss function
+  * Sampling efficiency
+  * EXAMPLE: Landcover, 3DProtein
-  * Hyperparameter optimization
+    * Hyperparameter optimization (sampling)
-  * Gradient descent
+    * Optimize without gradient descent
+    * Latent space/representation

 # WHY THIS PROGRAM
 * Learn the strong theoretical background, which courses